Table of Contents

 This will all you to free your hands while still providing steady illumination at night.

 Overall, the pistol style spotlight from Larson Electronics surprised us with its excellent performance and durability in the field.
 While many other spotlights settle for smaller 10W LEDs, the guys at Larson seems to have taken a “go big or go home” kind of approach.
-And we think that they have succeeded in creating a winner here.
+And we think that it is the best one among the spotlights for hunting in our list.

 The pistol style here is neatly executed, with the power button resembling the shape of a trigger.
 The contoured and patterned handle feels very comfortable in your hands.